skyfe79/Awesome/README.md

 - [perry](https://github.com/PerryTS/perry) - A native TypeScript/JavaScript compiler written in Rust.
 Compiles TypeScript/JavaScript directly to executables using SWC and LLVM.
 - [starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 - [pyrefly](https://github.com/facebook/pyrefly) - A fast type checker and language server for Python
-- [CodeWhale](https://github.com/Hmbown/CodeWhale) - Open-source, community-driven agent harness
+- [CodeWhale](https://github.com/Hmbown/CodeWhale) - Open-source coding agent for your terminal, built in Rust and on a journey of continuous community improvement.
+Issues and PRs welcome.
 - [x-algorithm](https://github.com/xai-org/x-algorithm) - Algorithm powering the For You feed on X
 - [openhuman](https://github.com/tinyhumansai/openhuman) - Your Personal AI super intelligence.
 A brain that builds a local-first memory of your life, a fantastic orchestrator of agent fleets and workflows, and a deep researcher.
 - [cocoindex](https://github.com/cocoindex-io/cocoindex) - Incremental engine for long horizon agents 🌟 Star if you like it!